 To take your account online, connect to the Internet.

 Choose Mailbox.
 If Take All Accounts Online is dimmed, your accounts are already online.

 If you still can't receive email, contact Apple Support to get more help.

 If you want to remove a suggested recent contact in iCloud Mail

-When you're signed in to iCloud, you may see recent email addresses you've used as suggested contacts across your devices.
+When you're signed in to iCloud, you might see your recent email addresses as suggested contacts across your devices.
 To stop a contact from appearing as a suggestion, here's what you can do:

 On iCloud.com, click to start an email.

-In the "To:" field, start typing the email address you want to hide.
+In the "To:" field, start typing the email address that you want to hide.